 “Corporate Action” means any action taken in relation to an Instrument by an issuer of that Instrument which would have an effect on the value, legal characteristics, or ability to trade that asset, including distributions to holders of rights in that asset, such as dividend payments, rights issues, bonus issues, capitalisation issues, mergers or takeovers, splits, reductions, consolidations, reclassifications, restructuring or cancellation of the listing of an Instrument;

-“Event” A significant, political, market or environmental event that affects the underlying market so as to cause or make disproportionate fluctuations;
+“Event” A significant, political, third party, market or environmental event that affects the underlying market so as to cause or make disproportionate fluctuations;

 “Event of Default” means the events listed in Clause 14.1 of this Agreement;